JirlanSouza/dtmoney/README.md

-# DtMoney
+# Dt money

-Is application to manager off deposits and withdraws finance.
+Is Application for managing finance inputs and outputs.

 ### Technologies used